-Serving with: The United Church in Jamaica and the Cayman Islands (UCJCI)
+Rachel Webster serves with the United Church in Jamaica and Cayman Islands.

 Describe the mission of our partner where you serve: